Rowshan-Hasan/Library-Management-System/README.md

 Password- 2022160
-Althogh there are very few cross-checks in this project, so please do a proper data entry.
+Although there are very few cross-checks in this project, so please do a proper data entry.